lz-public/user-articles/README.md

 5. Basic test with Mocha
 6. Basic Documentation
 7. MongoDB
-8. User module
+8. User module w/tests
 9. Article module
 10. User info expansion and cache for the Article module
 11. Authentication using the API key
 12. Improve server stats and graceful shutdown
 13. Environment dependant config
 14. Improved tests (refactor w/separate db)

-### Pending - Next steps

-* Add tests for the Articles module - debugging
+15. Add tests for the Articles module
+16. Validate installation steps in a new VM

-### Future improvements
+### Future (possible) improvements

+* Real-world operations like editing/deleting users, to be able to change a small number of properties when updating an article, etc.
+* Increase security by adding tools such as limiters and slowloris
+* Add caching and invalidate the cached records when changes are detected
 * Use Redis/PubSub to share cache between running instances (in a scaled environment)
-* Add caching and invalidate the cached records when changes are detected
 * Improve server internal stats and logging locally or to external resources
-* Real-world operations like editing/deleting users, to be able to change a small number of properties when updating an article, etc.
-* Increase security by adding tools such as limiters and slowloris
+* Implement socket.io to provide real-time stats

+## Requirements
+* Node.js version 8+
+* MongoDb version 3.6

-## Build, install and run!
+## Install, build and run!

 * Install the server
 ```sh